hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 ```

 Now R is trying to run that sentence as a command, and it
 doesn't work.
-We get an error in the console "Error: unexpected symbol in "I am" means that the R interpreter did not know what to do with that command.
+We get an error in the console *"Error: unexpected symbol in "I am" means that the R interpreter did not know what to do with that command."*

 Ok so it's great that R is a glorified caluculator, but obviously
 we want to do more interesting things.